AI Model Pricing: Every Model, Per-Token & Per-Seat

 How We Keep This Current

 Every price on this page is stored in one structured source of truth and carries the date it was last verified against the vendor's official pricing page.
 We do not quote prices from memory.
-AI pricing still moves quickly, so treat this as a dated snapshot: confirm the current number on the vendor site before you commit budget, especially for newer or preview-access models, where pricing can still change.
+AI pricing still moves quickly, so treat this as a dated snapshot: confirm the current number on the vendor site before you commit budget, especially for newer models, where pricing can still change.

 Frequently Asked Questions